hmcts/ops-runbooks/oncall/README.md

 ssh devops@idam-bastion.platform.hmcts.net
 ```

-**Note:** In the event of an emergency, you can bypass the first bastion server from Step 5 by adding your home IP addess to the NSG (core-infra-idam-prod2-jumpbox-nsg).
+**Note:** In the event of an emergency, you can bypass the first bastion server from Step 5 by adding your home IP address to the NSG [core-infra-idam-prod2-jumpbox-nsg ](https://portal.azure.com/#@HMCTS.NET/resource/subscriptions/8999dec3-0104-4a27-94ee-6588559729d1/resourceGroups/core-infra-idam-prod2/providers/Microsoft.Network/networkSecurityGroups/core-infra-idam-prod2-jumpbox-nsg/inboundSecurityRules).
 You will find the public IP attached to idam-prod2-jumpbox VM in Azure.

 **Note:** there is a DNS name idam-bastion.platform.hmcts.net, but some people have had issues connecting using it.
 Local IP is: 10.106.79.4